-Whenever we tend to consider a new job very few of us give too much thought to the length of time it might take to travel to our place of work each day can have an effect on health.
+Whenever we tend to consider a new job very few of us give much thought to the commute to work.
+How long it takes to travel to our place of work each day can have an effect on health.
 But how long is too long for a daily commute?
 What unintended health effects can long travel times to work have?

 Reasons for Commuting Long Distances to Work